sudharshankapuganti/Auto-AI-Internship-Applier/README.md

 ---

-## 📸 Project Preview
+## Project Preview

 ### n8n Workflow

 ![Workflow](images/Workflow.png)

 ### Google Sheets

 ![Google Sheets](images/GoogleSheets.png)

 ### Generated Email

 ![Generated Email](images/Email.png)

+---

-## ⚙️ How It Works
+## How It Works

 1. A new row is added to Google Sheets.
 2. The Google Sheets Trigger starts the workflow.
 3. Google Gemini AI generates a personalized internship application email.
-4. A Structured Output Parser formats the AI response.
+4. The Structured Output Parser formats the AI response.
 5. Gmail automatically sends the email to the recruiter.

+---

-## 🚀 Setup
+## Setup

 1. Import `workflow.json` into n8n.
 2. Connect your Google Sheets account.